Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 steps are taken:

 1. User locks ERC20 tokens in the bridge contract on Ethereum.
-This emits an event with the Ethereum ERC20 address, Ethereum sender address, destination Kava address, amount, and sequence.
+This emits an event with the Ethereum ERC20 address, Ethereum sender address, receiver Kava address, amount, and sequence.
 2. After a reasonable number of confirmations, the relayer will sign and submit a `MsgERC20FromEthereum` message to the Kava chain.